tlevine/www.thomaslevine.com/content/!/scarsdale-village-funds/index.md

 [![Changes in appropriation by fund relative 2003](<%= @item.identifier %>changes.png)](<%= @item.identifier %>changes.png)

-The INT..., General Fund and Public Library Fund increase at a similar rate.
+The Internal Service Fund Central Garage, General Fund and Public Library Fund increase at a similar rate.
 This rate happens to be about half the rate of inflation (based on the Consumer Price Index).